Emclaire Financial (EMCF) and Its Rivals Critical Review

 Summary

-Emclaire Financial rivals beat Emclaire Financial on 10 of the 12 factors compared.
+Emclaire Financial peers beat Emclaire Financial on 10 of the 12 factors compared.

 Emclaire Financial Corp. is a financial holding company, which engages in the provision of retail and commercial financial products and services to customers in western Pennsylvania through its wholly owned subsidiary bank, the Farmers National Bank of Emlenton.
 It offers residential mortgages, home equity and lines of credit, commercial real estate, commercial business, and consumer products and solutions.
 The firm operates through the following segments: Residential mortgages, and Home equity loans and lines of credit.
 The Residential mortgages segment provides loans to consumers utilized for the purchase, refinance or construction of a residence.
 The Home equity loans and lines of credit segment provides credit facilities extended to homeowners who wish to utilize the equity in their property in order to borrow funds for almost any consumer purpose.
 Emclaire Financial was founded in 1900 and is headquartered in Emlenton, PA.